 Primarily plant-based diets are what the vast majority of people ate before there were “diets.”
 (Notice that said “primarily plant-based,” which is different than “vegetarian” or “vegan.”)

-Of course there has been wide variety in the specific foods eaten by various peoples, based on their availability, for 3.4 million years of human history.
+Of course, there has been a wide variety in the specific foods eaten by various peoples, based on their availability, for 3.4 million years of human history.

 —Robyn Openshaw, MSW, is the founder of GreenSmoothieGirl.com and the bestselling author of The Green Smoothies Diet, 12 Steps to Whole Foods, and Vibe: Unlock the Energetic Frequencies of Limitless Health, Love & Success.